little-bear-labs/ipfs-chromium/README.md

 ## Overview

 See a [blog post](https://blog.ipfs.tech/2023-05-multigateway-chromium-client/) about it.

+The intended audience there was genpop & the IPFS-aware.
+If, however, you're more of a browser person, the [explainer](doc/explainer.md) might make more sense to you.
+Maybe.

 Also, slides for a BlinkOn [lightning talk](doc/slides/blinkon23.md).